atoptima/Coluna.jl/docs/src/user/callbacks.md

 The more classical callbacks in a branch-and-price solver are:

-- Pricing callback that takes over the procedure to determine whether the current master LP solution is optimum or produce an entering variable with negative reduced cost
+- Pricing callback that takes over the procedure to determine whether the current master LP solution is optimum or produces an entering variable with negative reduced cost
-- Separation callback that takes over the procedure to determine whether the current master LP solution is feasible or produce a valid problem constraint that is violated
+- Separation callback that takes over the procedure to determine whether the current master LP solution is feasible or produces a valid problem constraint that is violated
-- Branching callback that takes over the procedure to determine whether the current master LP solution is integer or produce a valid branching disjunctive constraint that rules out the current fractional solution.
+- Branching callback that takes over the procedure to determine whether the current master LP solution is integer or produces a valid branching disjunctive constraint that rules out the current fractional solution.

-In this page, we use following aliases :
+On this page, we use the following aliases :
 ```julia
 const BD = BlockDecomposition
 const MOI = MathOptInterface